Ten Tips for Safe Towing updated June 2019

 Tip Five: Weight Distribution

 Heavy items in a trailer should be stowed low down and close to the axle(s).
 Only store lighter items higher up and away from the axle(s).
-Never store heavy items at the front or rear of the trailer.
+Never store heavy items and especially not at the front or rear of the trailer.

 Tip Six: Height

 Keep everything as low as feasible across your entire rig consistent with adequate ground clearance.
 The lowest part of a rig is usually the tow vehicle’s differential housing/s or exhaust.